 A logical processor DOES NOT increase the number of physical cores that you have.
 Logical processors are just a way of increasing the efficiency of your present cores.
 They do not increase their number or the speed at which they process information.

 As a RULE OF THUMB, remember this: More physical cores is ALWAYS better than a higher number of logical cores.
+More cores doesn't always mean better performance though, as this highly depends on the model.

 You may be tempted to buy a processor that has 2 physical cores plus 2 additional threads giving you a total of 4 logical processors.
 However, this is not the same as having 4 physical cores.